MattStammers/Life_Death_Python/README.md

 ##### Disclaimer

 Obviously this code is being given away for free and as a result no guarantees can be given that it will work.
 The authors therefore accept no liability for it until it has been road tested by others and had holes picked in it.
+All the data is complete pseudodata which we created with a random name generator.

 #### Finally